 There are many delicious, fresh foods that require little tinkering with flavor.
 But, when it comes to lightening up recipes, it is important to understand how to keep flavor when reducing fat, sugar or sodium.

-One way is through the addition of spices, herbs or other flavorings such as citrus juice, vinegars, dried fruits and cheeses.
-Some dishes use chopped or diced aromatic vegetables — onions, garlic, shallots, scallions, leeks, peppers or celery — for a base flavor in soups, stews, sauces and stir-fry recipes.
-Others add depth by adding seasonings such herbs and spices to layer flavors.
+One way is through the addition of spices, herbs or other flavorings such as citrus juice or vinegars.
+Some dishes such as soups, stews, sauces and stir-fry recipes use chopped or diced aromatic vegetables — onions, garlic, shallots, scallions, leeks, peppers or celery — for a base flavor.
+Others add depth by adding seasonings such as herbs and spices to layer flavors.

 More intricate or advanced recipes may call for specific herbs and spices, but this list is a good place to start: